LiyrAstroph/MICA2/docs/getting_started.rst

   * **MPICH** --- an MPI implementation library, available at http://www-unix.mcs.anl.gov/mpi/mpich.

+    The Intel® MPI Library provides a multifabric message-passing library that implements the open source MPICH specification.
+Use this library if you have installed Intel oneAPI (see :ref:`oneapi-installation`).

     Note that in some cases, the package **hwloc** is not automatically installed when installing mpich.
 One needs to install it and its development package **hwloc-devel** to use mpi.